cinnData/PythonBootcamp/Lectures/[PY-04] Python data containers.md

 Out[19]: [0, 2, 4, 6, 8]
 ```

 Note that the terms of a range cannot printed directly.
 So, we have converted the range to a list here with the function `list()`.
-If, in the specification of a range, the parameter `step` is omitted, it is assumed to be 1:
+If, in the specification of a range, a value for the parameter `step` is not provided, it is assumed `step=1`.

 ```
 In [20]: list(range(5, 12))